EricRaes/marker_gene_manuscript/README.md

 This repository contains the scripts and key datafiles used in our manuscript.

 Repository outline:
-- The 'data' directory includes the necessary files for:
+- The 'Data' directory includes the necessary files for:
     * re-generating the manuscript figures related to the PICRUSt2 predictions.
-    * covering alpha and beta diversity, indicator analyses and Boosted Regression Tree analyses
+    * alpha and beta diversity plots, Indicator Analyses and Boosted Regression Tree analyses
     * summarizing data, and calculating statistics for the paper.
 - The 'KO comparision' directory includes the necessary files for:
     * the comparative analysis between the KEGG Orthologs (KO) predictions from PICRUSt2 and the KOs profiled from corresponding shotgun metagenomes (MGS).